 Singing Frogs Far presents an example of a better way of food production, local food with local employment.

 It’s difficult to find research which gives guidelines for the quantity of food that can be produced on small areas of land, when serious non-industrial efforts are made.
 In Food and permaculture, David Blume made the surprising claim that ‘Two acres produced enough food for 300 people’.
 He argues that the industrialised monocultures of modern farming use less labour.
 These have poor yields but are favoured by corporations:

 The argument that we can’t produce enough ecologically is, at its source, promoted by corporations who benefit from a view of scarcity and limited resources which they control.
-Their constant cry is TINA “There Is No Alternative”.
+Their claim is “There Is No Alternative”.
 Right, and the wizard says, “Pay no attention to the man behind the curtain!”.

 The cause of this general downward movement is self-evident.
 It is the desertion, the abandonment of the land.
 Each crop requiring human labour has had its area reduced; and almost one-half of the agricultural labourers have been sent away since 1861 to reinforce the ranks of the unemployed in the cities, so that far from being over-populated, the fields of Britain are starved of human labour, as James Caird used to say.
 The British nation does not work on her soil; she is prevented from doing so; and the would-be economists complain that the soil will not nourish its inhabitants!

 - The Green Settlement Handbook

 - Car-free estates of wooden prefabs with inbuilt market gardens

 TrackBack URL :